samjamesobrien/TicTacToe/README.md

 _Tip: Read the javadoc and the tests._

 ### 4.1 Implement the BoardUtil.getAllLines(...) method
-Run the BoardUtilTests tests, they should fail
+Run the BoardUtilTest tests, they should fail

-The getAllLines method is not complete, once complete the BoardUtilTests will pass.
+The getAllLines method is not complete, once complete the BoardUtilTest tests will pass.

 ### 4.2 Implement the GameService.evaluateGameState(...) method
-Run the GameServiceTests tests, they should fail
+Run the GameServiceTest tests, they should fail

-This method is needed for the GameServiceTests to pass.
+This method is needed for the GameServiceTest to pass.

 _Evaluate the state of the board, has anyone won?
 Is it a draw?
 Is it in progress?_